Goals

 • Magnetic field in a transformer

-• Leakage inductance / interlacing
+• Leakage inductance / interlaced windings

 • Couplings between secondaries